 Video: Grumpy Cat at Disneyland – meet-and-greet and interview with owner Tabatha Bundesen

 Next on stage were Reality Changers, Jorge and Alexa Narvaez.
 The San Diego father and daughter became Internet sensations with a video of Jorge and Alexa, now 8, performing “Rolling in the Deep.”
 That first video received millions of views.
-Since then, Jorge and Alexa – who sometimes perform with little sister, Eliana – have released a series of videos, performed on The Ellen Degeneres Show, and had their music featured in an automobile commercial.
+Since then, Jorge and Alexa – who sometimes perform with a little sister, Eliana – have released a series of videos, performed on The Ellen Degeneres Show, and had their music featured in an automobile commercial.

 Video: Reality Changers perform at Disneyland with Woody and Jessie

-They were followed by Trotter Pup and Sonya Yu.
+Trotter Pup and Sonya Yu followed them.

 Mark Malkoff arrived in search of a princess.

 Lastly, Mike Tompkins sang “When You Wish Upon a Star.”
 Tompkins, 24, is a singer/songwriter whose ability to orchestrate songs with only his voice has amazed audiences worldwide – and online, where his videos have accumulated more than 130 million views in the last three years.